Hungarian Revolution of 1848: Transylvania

 But the resistance of the small Háromszék diverted important Austrian troops from Western Transylvania, where they were mostly needed.

 By December 1848, Austrian General Puchner had taken control of Transylvania, except for Háromszék.
 Polish General Józef Bem took command and, with 12,500 troops, launched a rapid counteroffensive.
 After repelling attacks at the mountain passes, he regrouped at Kolozsvár and, with a series of victories, he cleared northern Transylvania by early January.

 Bem defeated Puchner in the Battle of Szőkefalva (Jan 17) but was repelled in the First Battle of Nagyszeben.
-After repelling Puchner’s assault at the Battle of Szelindek on January 30, 7,000 Russian troops arrived and were stationed in the Austrian strongholds of Brassó and Nagyszeben.
+After repelling Puchner’s assault at the Battle of Szelindek on January 30, 7,000 Russian troops arrived to support Puchner's troops, and were stationed in the Austrian strongholds of Brassó and Nagyszeben.
+In his 1883 book about the history of Hungary, Hungarian historian Dierner Endre argues that the initiative to invite Russian troops belonged to the Romanian Orthodox bishop of Transylvania, Andrei Șaguna.
 This enabled Puchner to attack the diminished Hungarian troops with all his forces.
 On February 4, Bem suffered a heavy defeat in the Battle of Vízakna.
 However, he regrouped and defeated Puchner in the Battle of Piski on February 9, which enabled him to start a counter-attack.

-Retreat from Southern Hungary
+Retreat from southern Hungary

 In December, Hungary launched an offensive against Serbian rebels, winning in the Battle of Jarkovác and capturing several camps, but failing to retake Arad.
 A major defeat in the Battle of Pancsova (Jan 2) led to General Ernő Kiss’s dismissal and Damjanich taking command.